mmonfils/iowa-community-blueprints/CODE_OF_CONDUCT.md

-# Front-Porch Communication Standards
+# Community Code of Conduct & Cooperation Standards

-Our project runs entirely on neighborhood teamwork, local accountability, and common sense.
-We follow a few strict, simple rules for all organizing spaces, message threads, online platforms, and face-to-face neighborhood meetings:
+This repository provides templates for direct, grassroots cooperation.
+To maintain constructive, collaborative spaces both online and offline, all contributors and participants follow three core standards:

+### I. Equal Standing for Every Neighbor
-1.  **Everyone Has a Seat at the Table:** Every single person living on a block has full standing, absolute dignity, and an immediate right to be included.
-Your value to the neighborhood is never decided by whether you own a house, rent an apartment, how much money you make, or your background.
+Participation within this project is based entirely on local contribution, not socioeconomic status.
+Every resident has absolute dignity, full standing, and an immediate right to be included.
+A person's value to the network is completely independent of whether they own property, rent, their income level, or their background.

+### II.
+Action-Oriented Language Only
-2.  **No Political Labels or Academic Buzzwords:** Partisan political labels and complicated academic talking points are banned from our organizing work.
-We speak exclusively in plain language about things everyone cares about: block safety, shared tools, and protecting our neighbors.
+To keep our focus entirely on practical results and avoid unnecessary division, we use plain, direct language.
+Partisan political labels, academic jargon, and abstract theoretical talking points are excluded from repository discussions, message channels, and project spaces.
+We speak exclusively about actionable, local parameters: block safety, tool sharing, and protecting our neighbors.

-3.  **Take Care of Things Locally:** We work together as neighbors to handle everyday problems, housing friction, or resource needs directly using mutual aid.
-We avoid calling top-down enforcement agencies or city code offices unless absolutely necessary.
+### III.
+Proactive Problem-Solving & Local Collaboration
+Everyday logistical issues, friction, or resource coordination needs are addressed directly through open communication and local mutual support.
+Neighbors use proactive, collaborative problem-solving to handle routine, non-emergency challenges efficiently at the block level.
+This focus preserves public administrative resources for their intended purposes and strengthens immediate community resilience through active, shared responsibility.